January 25, 2020

 Finding identity and navigating through the concepts of social classes.

-For many years, I thought that it is about money.
-While they surely help, recently I am getting an impression that it is more about acting.
+For many years, I thought that much of who we are comes from money.
+While they surely help, recently I am getting the impression that it is more about acting.
 It needs to be authentic, but one can also change theirs.
-There are just no academies for such a thing; one has to figure it themselves.
+There are no academies for such a thing; one must figure it out themselves.

 I went on this path by accident, coincidentally, when I didn't have a lot of cash.
 When I used to travel by car, I often slept in it because I couldn't afford a hotel.
-I figured out that it can be quite nice, so I moved to live in a car to save on rent.
-I parked next to a local swimming pool where I had a membership, so I had access to hygiene; and for the money I didn't pay for accommodation, I could eat out every day.
-Now, I think it was cool, but back then, I was ashamed of this, and I didn't like to admit it.
+While I felt ashamed of this, I figured out that it could be quite practical, so at one point, I moved to live in a car for a while to save on rent.
+I parked next to a local swimming pool where I had a membership, so I had access to hygiene, and for the money I didn't pay for accommodation, I could eat out every day.
+Now, I think it was cool, but I didn't like to admit it back then.
 I acted like someone who lives "as the others," and people took me like that.
-I just never invited them to see that apartment of mine.
+I just never invited them to that apartment of mine.

 Experiences like this led me to explore alternatives and to realize the communication potential.
-The first time I visited Denver, I wanted to see the city's skylines from the birds eye; I found out about some skyscraper condos and went to chat with their agent like I am interested.
-We arranged viewings that included a rooftop outlooks.
+The first time I visited Denver, I wanted to see the city's skylines from a bird's-eye view.
+Having no cash for a heli ride, I went to chat with the agent of some skyscraper condos, and we arranged viewings that included rooftop outlooks.
 It worked!

-I kept on moving, and when I was in the Netherlands, things went awry, and I actually ended on the street.
-Yet, the local homeless population wouldn't talk to me.
+I kept moving, and when I was in the Netherlands, things went awry, and I actually ended up on the street.
+Yet, the local homeless population let me know that I wasn't one of them.
 Once again, I had to think, what makes me, me?
-Clearly, I wasn't one of them.

 Selfie in Utrecht, before I went to sleep in a park.